 Back

 email: wmay@johnpaulii.edu

-William E. May is the Michael J. McGivney Professor of Moral Theology at the John Paul II Institute for Studies on Marriage and Family at The Catholic University in Washington, D.C., where he has been teaching since 1991.
+William E. May is the Emeritus Michael J. McGivney Professor of Moral Theology at the John Paul II Institute for Studies on Marriage and Family at The Catholic University in Washington, D.C., where he taught from 1991 to 2008.
 From 1971 through 1991 he taught moral theology at The Catholic University of America.

 Before entering academic life Professor May was for many years, 1954 through 1969, an editor of philosophical and theological works, principally for the Bruce Publishing Company of Milwaukee, where he worked from 1955 through 1968, and then for Corpus Instrumentorum, a division of the World Publishing Company, from 1969 through 1970.

 Professor May, at the appointment of Pope John Paul II, served on the International Theological Commission from 1986 through 1997.
 Pope John Paul also appointed him a “peritus” for the 1987 Synod of Bishops on the vocation and mission of the lay faithful in the Church and in the world.
 In September 2003 the Holy Father appointed him a consultor to the Congregation on the Clergy.
 In 1991 he received the Pro Ecclesia et Pontifice medal.
 He has also received the Cardinal Wright Award from the Fellowship of Catholic Scholars (1979), the Thomas Linacre Award from the National Federation of Catholic Physicians Guilds (1983), the St. Dominic Medal from the Dominican House of Studies, Washington, D.C.
-(2001), and the Paul Ramsey Award in Bioethics from the Center for Bioethics and Culture (2007).
-He serves as Visiting Professor of Moral Theology at the Institute for the Psychological Sciences, Crystal City, VA, the Notre Dame Graduate School of Christendom College Alexandria, VA; from 1991-2004 he was Visiting Professor of Moral Theology at the Università della Santa Croce, Rome, Italy, he has also served as Visiting Professor at the School of Bioethics of the Ateneo Pontificio Regina Apostolorum, Rome, Italy.
+(2001), the Paul Ramsey Award in Bioethics from the Center for Bioethics and Culture (2007), and in June 2012 the University Faculty for Life will honor him with the Smith Award for Outstanding Contributions to Pro-Life Scholarship .
+He served as Visiting Professor of Moral Theology at the Institute for the Psychological Sciences, Crystal City, VA (1998-2002), the Notre Dame Graduate School of Christendom College Alexandria, VA (1996-2004); from 1991-2004 he was Visiting Professor of Moral Theology at the Università della Santa Croce, Rome, Italy, he has also served as Visiting Professor at the School of Bioethics of the Ateneo Pontificio Regina Apostolorum, Rome, Italy.

 Since 1958 he has been married to Patricia Keck May.
-They are the parents of seven children, four boys and three girls, and are now the grandparents of fourteen grandchildren, with more, God willing, anticipated in the future.
+They are the parents of seven children, four boys and three girls, and are now the grandparents of sixteen grandchildren.

+Back